JIKOJI CONFLICT RESOLUTION POLICY

 The conflict resolution suggestions that follow are intended to give everyone involved in a dispute a chance to be fully heard in an environment of respect, fairness, and kindness.
 We make these suggestions with the understanding that, despite our differences, we share and meet in the identity of our Buddha nature.

 We encourage parties in conflict, when possible, to talk with each other, doing so always with kindness.
+Our Community Agreements are adopted herein by this reference.

 If a Sangha member feels unfairly treated by one or more other members, that member is encouraged to discuss the situation with the other members involved; if multiple members feel themselves unfairly treated by one or more other members, those members are likewise encouraged to discuss the situation with the other members involved.

 Compromise will often be essential in resolving conflict and we welcome it whenever possible.
 We also believe that no one should ever feel pressured or manipulated into a difficult or uncomfortable agreement or arrangement.
 While we deeply esteem peace and tranquility within our Sangha, we also recognize that resolving a conflict or problematic community issue is not the same as ignoring it or silencing complaint for an illusory or fragile peace.
-We understand that the use of Buddhist precepts and concepts to manipulate or exploit others violates the 10th Essential Precept-- to not abuse the Three Treasures of Buddha, Dharma, Sangha -- and would itself be an ethics violation.
+We understand that the use of Buddhist precepts and concepts to manipulate or exploit others violates the 10th Essential Precept-- to not abuse the Three Treasures of Buddha, Dharma, Sangha -- and would itself be an ethicsviolation.

 ______________________________